igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-tsvwg-lossbits.md

 employs.
 If the protocol is able to rescind the loss determination later, the Unreported Loss counter SHOULD NOT be decremented due to the rescission.

-This loss signaling is similar to loss signaling in {{?RFC7713}}, except the Loss Event bit is reporting the exact number of lost packets, whereas
+This loss signaling is similar to loss signaling in {{ConEx}}, except the Loss Event bit is reporting the exact number of lost packets, whereas Echo Loss bit in {{ConEx}} is reporting an approximate number of lost bytes.

-{{?RFC7713}}'s Echo Loss bit is reporting an approximate number of lost bytes.
+For protocols, such as TCP ({{TCP}}), that allow network devices to change data segmentation, it is possible that only a part of the packet is lost.
+In these cases, the sender MUST increment Unreported Loss counter by the fraction of the packet data lost (so Unreported Loss counter may become negative when a packet with L=1 is sent after a partial packet has been lost).

 Observation points can estimate the end-to-end loss, as determined by the upstream endpoint's loss detection machinery, by counting packets in this